litebird/litebird_sim/docs/source/scanning.rst

 3. Yearly rotation of the Sun-Earth axis around the Sun.

-If you think about it, you will realize that the kinematics of this motion can be fully described by the following quantities:
+If you think about it, you will realize that the following quantities can fully describe the kinematics of this motion:

 - The angle between the spin axis and the boresight direction(s), usually called β;

-- The angle between the spin axis and the Sun-Earth axis, usually called α.
+- The angle between the spin and Sun-Earth axes is usually called α.

 - The speed of the rotation of the boresight direction around the spin axis;